rainjs/rainjs/doc/source/proposals/minification.rst

 The tool used for CSS minification is less.
 It supports CSS minification using the YUI compressor.
 All the css files (*.css) for a component are rendered using less and placed in the same file.
 The rules should also be counted when adding CSS to the minified file to avoid the situation where more than 4095 rules are added in the same file.
-If this is the case a JSON file should be created specifying which files were added to which minified file.
+If this is the case, a JSON file should be created specifying which files were added to which minified file.

 Some changes needs to be implemented in RAIN to use the minified files:

- - a flag indicating if minification should be used should be added
+ - a flag indicating if minification is enabled should be added
  - the css helper should be modified to replace the requested css file path with the minified file when minification is enabled.
 It should also ensure that the same path is added only once in the css list